OpenEx-Platform/docs/docs/deployment/configuration.md

 !!! question "Injectors list"

-    If you are looking to the list of OpenEx injectors or native integration, please check the [OpenEx Ecosystem](https://filigran.notion.site/OpenEx-Ecosystem-30d8eb73d7d04611843e758ddef8941b).
+    If you are looking to the list of OpenBAS injectors or native integration, please check the [OpenBAS Ecosystem](https://filigran.notion.site/OpenBAS-Ecosystem-30d8eb73d7d04611843e758ddef8941b).